duo-labs/markflow/CONTRIBUTING.md

 ### Running Tools

-All tools that are available in the poetery environment (including MarkFlow) can easily be added to you command line as the commands themselves by running `source poetry-aliases.sh`.
-An additional alias, `markflow-markflow`, is also provided to easily run MarkFlow only on non-test files.
+All tools that are available in the poetry environment (including **MarkFlow**) can easily be added to your command line as the commands themselves by running `. poetry-aliases.sh`.
+An additional alias, `markflow-markflow`, is also provided to easily run **MarkFlow** against non-test files.

 ### Running Audits